Sprites¶

 You can use this method to check whether this sprite is touching any instance of another class.
 For example

-sprite.At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the two costumes have blank sections but the costumes themselves are overlapping then this method will still return true.
+self.touching(Dog)will return either True or False depending on whether the current Sprite is overlapping aDogsprite.At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the two costumes have blank sections but the costumes themselves are overlapping then this method will still return true.
 The current costume and the size set by

-is taken into account when checking.Note that you check using a class name, so if the
+set_sizeis taken into account when checking.Note that you check using a class name, so if the

 Showing and hiding speech bubbles¶